 E Cigarette will help in weight loss?

-E-cigarettes are considered safer than smoking as they do not contain dangerous substances such as tobacco or tar.
-It is the nicotine used in e-cigarettes that has the desired inhibitory effect on appetite and may help with weight control.
-However, trace substances such as formaldehyde, a known carcinogen have been detected in e-cigarettes in the past as has diacetyl, a flavouring agent linked to lung disease .
+E-vapor devices are considered safer than smoking as they do not contain dangerous substances such as tobacco or tar.
+It is the nicotine used in e-devices that has the desired inhibitory effect on appetite and may help with weight control.
+However, trace substances such as formaldehyde, a known carcinogen have been detected in e-vape kits in the past as has diacetyl, a flavouring agent linked to lung disease .
 Pick your flavour Authors of the review from the University of Stirling and Massey University College in New Zealand discussed how the liquids used in e-cigarettes could be mixed with food flavours to suit individual preferences for taste, sensation and nicotine concentration.

 These taste preferences may be important for vaping, where users can choose different flavours that could potentially address food cravings.
 Indeed, recent studies suggest that an individual’s sensitivity for a particular taste, flavour or aroma may be linked with specific food choices and may be a risk marker for metabolic disease.
 New vapers, who smoke or are switching from smoking tobacco, reportedly start with tobacco flavours but later switch to fruit and other food-related flavours.
 Food flavours available include berry, lime, coconut and citrus, sweet flavours such as vanilla, cinnamon, chocolate, mint, and toffee as well as alcohol flavours such as bourbon.
 Capsaicin content